wrick17/translator-buddy/README.md

 > <string name="true_text_alt">tan verdadero</string>
 > ```

+### Notes:

-** The match is case sensetive, so unless the full string matches the replacement won't be made.
-So please make sure your language file matches the strings file. **
+The match is case sensetive, so unless the full string matches the replacement won't be made.
+So please make sure your language file matches the strings file.

-** Each string should be in one single line.
-Make sure no text is broken down to multiple lines **
+Each string should be in one single line.
+Make sure no text is broken down to multiple lines

 The app has been built with a happy flow in mind, so it is only going to work if you have followed everything properly and there are no corner cases.